Docs

 StatusMeaning

-400Bad Request — validation error, check message field
+400Bad Request: validation error; check the message field

 500Internal Server Error